 Dear Ms. Dalton:

-An accomplished data analyst experienced at generating timely, accurate and comprehensive analyses of client financials and the efficiency of company financial operations, I would like to bring my collective experience and success to the Financial Analyst position you are currently advertising, specifically contributing the following to Brickman, Inc.:
+As an accomplished data analyst, I am experienced with generating timely, accurate, and comprehensive analyses of client financials and the efficiency of company financial operations.
+I would like to bring my collective experience and success to the financial analyst position you are currently advertising, specifically contributing the following to Brickman, Inc.: